 4 – The Solvent Extraction Method

 Ethanol, low-grade alcohol, and butane are among the most common substances used in solvent extraction.
-Although ethanol extracts the full range of cannabinoids and terpenes from the plant, which makes the end product safe for consumption, it also extracts chlorophyll which may lead to some unpleasant side effects.
+Although ethanol extracts the full range of cannabinoids and terpenes from the plant, it also extracts chlorophyll, leading to some unpleasant side effects.

 You can remove the chlorophyll by filtering the extract, but you significantly reduce the oil’s potency.
 Butane offers a stronger oil than ethanol, but it is more likely to contain solvents that could irritate the lungs.